 You can contact Spectrum by calling its customer service number 833.267.6094 or you can chat with the virtual agent Ask Spectrum on the Spectrum Internet website.
 The virtual agent will either answer your questions or connect you with a customer service agent.

 Spectrum internet plans start from $49.99/mo. for speeds of up to 200 Mbps.
 It offers two additional plans with higher speeds.
 The provider also offers various deals when you bundle the internet with Spectrum's TV and phone services.
 Keep in mind, though, that the fees for Spectrum internet services and the deals vary based on your location, so its internet and other services may be available at different costs in different areas.

 Yes.
 You can choose from any of Spectrum's three internet-only plans, as long as they are available in your area.
 However, you will get a better deal by bundling your internet with TV and/or phone services through Spectrum.

 Spectrum internet speeds vary from 60 Mbps to 940 Mbps, depending on the plan.
-Its lowest internet plan, Spectrum Internet, offers speeds of up to 200 Mbps and its highest plan, Spectrum Internet Gig, provides speeds of up to 940 Mbps.
+The lowest internet plan, Spectrum Internet, offers speeds of up to 200 Mbps and its highest plan, Spectrum Internet Gig, provides speeds of up to 940 Mbps.